grannycart/subworld-shortstory1/second-version_rev2.md

 She increased the gain on the sonar.
 Faintly in her earpieces she heard the splash far above of a pair of heavy objects hitting the water.
 "They've dropped something in the water."

-"Depth bombs."
-Hemi said, his other hand pressed against one earpiece of the spare sonar headset.
+"Depth bombs," Hemi said, his other hand pressed against one earpiece of the spare sonar headset.

 They both removed their headsets.
 The three people in the sonar compartment stared blankly at the wall of gauges in front of them, fear widening Hemi and Cassandra's eyes.